Trident09/Semester-6/Compiler Design/README.md

 Compiler Design

-Write a program to design a lexical analysier to recognise any 5 tokens.  //done printf("hello world , %d");
+Write a program to design a lexical analyser to recognise any 5 tokens.  //done printf("hello world , %d");